 Malfunctioning or damaged MacBook Airs must be reported to the school help desk.
-Spartanburg School District Seven is responsible for repairing MacBook Airs that malfunction.
-Students may not attempt to repair the device on their own.
+Spartanburg School District Seven will be responsible for repairing MacBook Airs that malfunction.
+Do not attempt to repair the device on your own.

 Students are responsible for damage to their MacBook Air.
-Fees for damage or loss will be determined based on whether the parent chooses the MacBook Protection Plan.
-If a parent has purchased the Protection Plan, one repair per year is covered.
-Students will be charged for any additional repairs.
-If a student does not purchase the MacBook Protection Plan and the MacBook Air is damaged, the student is responsible for all repair costs or replacement.
+Fees for damage or loss will be determined depending on whether the parent chooses the Protection Plan.
+If a student has purchased the Protection Plan, repairs are covered unless the student damages the MacBook Air more than once, in which case the student will pay for subsequent repairs.
+If a student opted out of the Protection Plan Coverage and the MacBook Air is damaged when it is returned, that student is responsible for all costs or repairs or replacement.